swcarpentry/r-novice-gapminder/02-project-intro.md

 > #### Challenge: Installing Packages {.challenge}
 >
 > The first thing we're going to do is to install a third-party package, `packrat`.
-> This is allows RStudio to create self-contained packages: any further packages
+> This allows RStudio to create self-contained packages: any further packages
 > you download will be contained within their respective projects.
 This is really
 > useful, as different versions of packages can change results as new knowledge is
 > gained.
 This allows you to easily keep track of the version used for your analyses.